-PROGRAM APPLICABILITY:2508
+PROGRAM APPLICABILITY: IMC 2507, IMC 2508

 81811-01 INSPECTION OBJECTIVES

-To determine if the entities information protection system effectively protects Safeguards Information (SGI), as defined in Title 10 of the Code of Federal Regulations (CFR) 73.21, and 10 CFR 73.22, and prevents unauthorized disclosure.
-This is inclusive of control of SGI information provided to applicants and vendors, for example, when the NRC forcing function is provideda design specific aircraft impact assessment.
+To determine if the design applicant and vendor entities authorized to hold Safeguards information have enacted an information protection system that effectively protects Safeguards Information (SGI), as defined in Title 10 of the Code of Federal Regulations (CFR) 73.21, and 10 CFR 73.22, and the system prevents unauthorized disclosure.
+This is inclusive of control of SGI information provided by the NRC to applicants and vendors, as well as information developed by the applicant or vendor, for example, when the NRC forcing function is provided and then used to develop a design specific aircraft impact assessment.

 81811-02 INSPECTION REQUIREMENTS

 In preparing to complete this procedure, the inspector(s) should familiarize themselves with relevant documentation which may include, but is not limited to, the SGI program and/or corporate implementing procedures, reviews and audits.
-The inspector(s) should review past SGI program inspection reports for the facility.
-During this review the inspector should consider previously inspected requirements to ensure requirements inspected.
+The inspector(s) should review past SGI program inspection reports for the facility and any Commission Orders specific to that facility directing protections for Safeguards information.
+During this review the inspector should consider previously inspected requirements to ensure all requirements are being inspected regularly.

-Inspector(s) are responsible for the inspection procedure esign applicantvendors meet the U.S. Nuclear Regulatory Commission (NRC) requirements the security program area being inspected.
+Inspector(s) are responsible for completing the inspection procedure in order to support an evaluation of design applicant’s or vendor’s ability to meet the U.S. Nuclear Regulatory Commission (NRC) requirements for the security program area being inspected.

-This guidance is being provided as a tool which: (1) recommends to inspectors certain methods and techniques for determining NRC authorized entities security program and; (2) clarifies certain aspects of a regulatory requirements associated with particular inspection requirements.
-Completion of other recommended actions contained in this guidance not be viewed as mandatory, inspector determine whether an inspection has been adequately addressed.
-Should questions arise regarding procedural requirements or guidance, the inspector(s) should consult with the Office of Reactor , Division of or the Office of Nuclear Security and Incident Response (NSIR), for clarification.
+This guidance is being provided as a tool which: (1) recommends to inspectors certain methods and techniques for determining compliance by NRC authorized design and vendor entities with security program requirements and; (2) clarifies certain aspects of a regulatory requirements associated with particular inspection requirements.
+Completion of other recommended actions contained in this guidance must not be viewed as mandatory, for an inspector to determine whether an inspection aspect has been adequately addressed.
+Should questions arise regarding procedural requirements or guidance, the inspector(s) should consult with the Office of Nuclear Reactor Regulation (NRR), Division of Reactor Oversight (DRO) or the Office of Nuclear Security and Incident Response (NSIR), for clarification.

-he inspector should coordinate with the NRC authorized entity.
-Key areas of coordination would be: scheduling the dates and times to conduct the observations of areas where SGI is stored and requesting that the SGI program procedures be made available for the to .
+If the inspection is announced, the lead inspector should coordinate with the staff of the NRC authorized entity.
+Key areas of coordination would be: scheduling the dates and times to conduct the observations of areas where SGI is stored and requesting that the SGI program procedures be made available for the inspection team to review.

-The following types of non-public security-related information, is not classified as Restricted Data or National Security Information, related to physical protection are considered SGI:
+The following types of non-public security-related information, which is not classified as Restricted Data or National Security Information, related to physical protection are considered SGI:

 a.
 The composite security plans for the facility or site.